antoniogweb/PHP2xAI/PHP2XAI/05-computational-graph.md

 ## Serialization

-The graph contains shapes, types, operations, and initial parameter data.
+The graph contains shapes, dtypes, operations, and initial parameter data.
 Updated weights are saved separately, so the model and weights can be replaced independently.
+C++ validates and allocates each tensor using its graph dtype; the graph does not select the NAIVE or Eigen provider.